doungdoth/Doung-Doth-s-Final-Pack/README.md

 Expected grade: b
 Justification: Participated and contributed to the best of my abilities.
 Whether it was in the weekly discussion board, or using GitHub and making commits/repositories.
 Few sections of the AbantOS, I worked on making many commits as well as other grammar edits to the whole user reference guide.

-The contents of your Elive user ~/.bash_history file.
-Commands: cat ~/.bash_history or echo $HISTFILE or /home/username/.bash_history or History | less

 # bash_history.md